PaloAltoNetworks/terraform-provider-panos/docs/data-sources/tfid.md

 # by a given resource, but it will be compatible and a valid ID for
 # doing state imports.

-# Example of how to create the ID for panos_nested_address_object named
+# Example of how to create the ID for panos_address_object named
 # "foo" in vsys1.
 #
 # All variables should be specified for a given location, default value or not.